blitzxion/jc-assignment/README.md

 ### Building

-This project can be built using Visual Studio (recommended) or by running the following script
+This project can be built using Visual Studio (recommended) or by running the following script:
 ```powershell
 .\build.ps1
 ```